Sunday, May 17, 2009

 Be Good or Be Gone

 Cherry blossoms are blooming outside.
 My roommate's run away.
 Where should I go?
 I'm thinking Portland?
 Los Angeles is brilliant.
 It's beautiful and sunny and growing.
 I haven't done much with myself since moving here though.
 Sarah and I had an epic yardsale and the Hearts Challenger ice cream truck and the Tamale Guy came and there were lots of super attractive people I didn't know there.
 Then Sarah and I met this guy Matt who took us to Vegas for a weekend and fed us lots of Cheesecake Factory.
 It was awesome.
 My best friends Saskia and Demetra both visited me already so I got to explore the city with them a bit.
-I made some new friends and tried dating a bit but I went out with three guys in LA and every time we went out, we had to split the bill!
-I'm by no means a gold-digger and have really only dated totally broke dudes but when a guy asks you out I feel like he should pay and then I'll make him an awesome dinner and give him a bj maybe.
-It wasn't ever an issue in New York and 2/3 guys I've dated here have real jobs!
-I'm a blogger for gawd sakes!
-Buy me dinnnnerrrr!
-And it's not like they expect you to put out any less after not buying you dinner.
-Oh and then I got AIM booty-called by this actor I interviewed once and he hasn't contacted me since.
-I pride myself on not playing games but I think as a token of respect, a frickin' text message is in order.
-I have a date tomorrow with a guy who I met at Amoeba, but he's already called me three times in two days so he might be crazy.
-I hate talking on the phone so it's kinda doomed.
 I don't really know what to do with myself these days...I'm looking at classes now to keep me busy and might (shudder) apply for an internship to get some entertainment industry experience and have a reason to leave the house more than once a week.
 I don't feel actually depressed yet though...I feel pretty good-ish actually.
 It's probably the sun.
 Or the pretty boys I'm not dating.
 Or maybe it's just knowing that I got out of New York alive.

 Habana Outpost Coming West Coast